 How To Make Pretzel Hershey Kiss M&M Shamrocks

 - Line a baking sheet with wax paper.

 - Place pretzels on the cookie sheet, evenly spaced in a single layer.

 - Place an unwrapped Hershey Kiss on top of each pretzel.

 - Place the cookie sheet in the oven.

 - Allow chocolates to melt until they become soft.

-- Remove cookie sheet from the oven and promptly press the chocolate flat on the pretzel using the back of a spoon.
+- Remove cookie sheet from the oven and promptly press the melted chocolate flat on the pretzel using the back of a spoon.